sivareddyit/qubership-envgene/docs/analysis/application-manifest-be-or-no-to-be.md

 ## Proposed Approaches

-1. Manual Update of Helm Values
+### 1. Manual Update of Helm Values

-    Manually update Helm values during the build or deploy process.
+    Manually update Helm values during the build or deploy process

     Pros:
       - No extra automation or tooling required